codejutsu1/laravel-paystack-transfer/README.md

 ## Payment Flow

 1. To make a transfer, either single or in bulk using this package, you need to provide an array of four values:
     - Amount - Amount to be sent.
     - reference (Transfer Reference) - A unique identifier which will be used to track your transactions.
 This package provides a helper function, `generateTransferReference()`, which provides a UUID you can use as a unique reference.
-- recipient (Transfer Recipient) - A transfer recipient is a beneficiary.
+    - recipient (Transfer Recipient) - A transfer recipient is a beneficiary that you can send money to.
 To create a transfer recipient, you need to collect their details first.
     - reason - Reason for the transfer.

 ```php
 <?php